Michael Baden: HSCA

 Baden was chairman of the House Select Committee on Assassinations' Forensic Pathology Panel that investigated the assassination of John F. Kennedy.
+He was interviewed for the 2023 documentary JFK: What the Doctors Saw.

 Later career

 Afterward, Baden was hired as deputy medical examiner for Suffolk County, but was dismissed for allegedly making inappropriate comments about how to commit the perfect murder.
 An article in Oui Magazine quoted him describing how to get away with "high tech murder," but Baden strongly denied making the statement.
 The decision to let him go was rescinded shortly thereafter, as the circumstances of his alleged comments were unclear, but Baden chose to leave the position nonetheless.

 Baden maintains a private forensic pathology consulting practice.
 He has been a consulting or lead pathologist and an expert witness on a number of other high-profile cases and investigations.
 He testified at Sergeant Evan Vela's court martial, and on behalf of Phil Spector at the latter's murder trial, while Baden's wife served as Spector's defense attorney.
 He has been hired to conduct private autopsies in a number of cases, including the shooting of Michael Brown and the deaths of New England Patriots football player Aaron Hernandez, civil rights lawyer and politician Chokwe Lumumba, George Floyd and African-American artist Ellis Ruley.

 Baden was a Forensic Science Contributor for Fox News, and a frequent guest on Fox's late-night satirical program Red Eye where he was known as the "Death Correspondent".
 Baden also had his own television series on HBO: Autopsy.

 Some of his opinions have been considered controversial, especially where he has opposed the findings of the county coroner.
 New York Magazine journalist Sarah Weinman labeled Baden as a "celebrity pathologist."